-9 Installing Oracle Database Client
+9 Installing Oracle Client

-After configuring the oracle user's environment, start Oracle Universal Installer and install Oracle Database as follows:
+After configuring the oracle user's environment, start Oracle Universal Installer and install Oracle Client as follows:

+- Insert Oracle Client DVD and mount it.

-- To start Oracle Universal Installer, enter the following command: - \$ /mount_point/db/runInstaller - If Oracle Universal Installer does not start, then refer to Oracle Database Installation Guide for Linux for information about how to troubleshoot X Window display problems. - The following table describes the recommended action for each Oracle Universal Installer screen.
-Use the following guidelines to complete the installation: - If you need more assistance, or if you want to choose an option that is not a default, then click Help for additional information. - If you encounter errors while installing or linking the software, then refer to Oracle Database Installation Guide for Linux for information about troubleshooting.
+- To start Oracle Universal Installer, enter the following command:

+- \$ /mount_point/db/runInstaller

+If Oracle Universal Installer does not start, then refer to Oracle Database Client Installation Guide for AIX 5L Based Systems (64-Bit) for information about how to troubleshoot X Window display problems.

+- The following table describes the recommended action for each Oracle Universal Installer screen.
+Use the following guidelines to complete the installation: - If you need more assistance, or if you want to choose an option that is not a default, then click Help for additional information. - If you encounter errors while installing or linking the software, then refer to Oracle Database Client Installation Guide for AIX 5L Based Systems (64-Bit) for information about troubleshooting.